gungorbudak/seten-cli/README.md

 # Seten (command line interface)

 Gene set enrichment on CLIP-seq RNA-binding protein binding signals datasets.
-Given a peak called BED file, Seten will result in gene set enrichment analysis results for following gene collections:
+Given a peak-detected BED file or a two-column gene - score file, Seten does a gene set enrichment analysis.

+Supports following organisms:

+* Fruit fly (dme6 build)
+* Human (hg19 build and hg38 build)
+* Mouse (mm10 build)
+* Rat (rn6 build)
+* Worm (cel235 build)
+* Yeast (r64-1-1 build)

+Supports following gene set collections for the above organisms:

+* Pathways: BIOCARTA*
+* Pathways: KEGG
 * Pathways: REACTOME
-* Pathways: BIOCARTA
-* Pathways: KEGG
 * GO: Biological Process
 * GO: Molecular Function
 * GO: Cellular Compartment
-* Human Phenotype Ontology
+* Human Phenotype Ontology**
-* MalaCards Disease Ontology
+* MalaCards Disease Ontology**

+\* Only available for human and mouse \** Only available for human

+If the organism or gene set collection of your interest is not listed here, you can extend Seten for them.
+Please go to [the guide for extending Seten to new organisms and/or gene set collections](#extending-to-new-organisms-and-or-gene-set-collections).

 ## Installation